jayzone91/MacOSClone/README.md

 # MacOSClone
-A MacOS Clone written in SASS and Vanilla JS
+A MacOS Clone written in Nunjucks, SassyCSS and Vanilla JS Build with 11ty